molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 **Graph**:
 - Graph1 uses a logarithmic scale for the x-axis, focusing on precise comparisons at smaller numPaths.
-- Graph2 uses a linear x-axis with scientific notation to label the numPaths, highlighting general trends in speedup as the workload increases.
+- Graph2 uses a linear x-axis with scientific notation to label the numPaths, highlighting trends in speedup as the workload increases.

 <img width="471" height="333" alt="Image" src="https://github.com/user-attachments/assets/29dcd38c-5e47-45df-96ed-8b90210b9952" />